JuliaServices/AutoHashEquals.jl/README.md

 * the type and `true` make it simple to generate code for empty records

-* the `Base` module is explicitly used in `Base.hash` so that you don't need to import it
+* the `Base` module is explicitly used so that you don't need to import it

 ## Background